 NO!
-There’s no proof that a Ford engineer wondered over to GM to build a “next gen Ford pushrod”.
+There’s no proof that a Ford engineer wondered over to GM to build a “next-gen Ford pushrod”.
 The internet is great at spreading rumors but there “could” be a little bit of Ford DNA in the LS engines – at least if you have a good imagination.
-The LS heads share some similarities with the Ford based NASCAR engine heads which are sort of modernized old tunnel port designs from the 60’s.
-Ford decided to improve efficiency with their modular engines, probably in R&D maybe as early as the beginning of the 90’s.
+The LS heads share some similarities with the Ford-based NASCAR engine heads which are sort of modernized old tunnel port designs from the ’60s.
+Ford decided to improve efficiency with its modular engines, probably in R&D may be as early as the beginning of the ’90s.

-There’s a picture floating around with a SBF with LS heads bolted on.
+There’s a picture floating around with an SBF with LS heads bolted on.
 It’s NOT a direct fit.
-Bore spacing is off, deck height is off, cam lobe layout won’t work, will need some sort of custom intake manifold, etc… It’s certainly not a “bolt on”.
+Bore spacing is off, deck height is off, cam lobe layout won’t work, will need some sort of custom intake manifold, etc… It’s certainly not a “bolt-on”.
 Maybe someone made it work for a challenge but it certainly is no “proof” that the LS is a Ford design.

 Why folks do this?